ThingEngineer/PHP-MySQLi-Database-Class/readme.md

                 'prefix' => 'my_',
                 'charset' => 'utf8'));
 ```
-prefix, port and charset params are optional.
+table prefix, port and database charset params are optional.

-Reuse already connected mysqli:
+If no charset should be set charset, set it to null

+Also it is possible to reuse already connected mysqli object:
 ```php
 $mysqli = new mysqli ('host', 'username', 'password', 'databaseName');
 $db = new MysqliDb ($mysqli);
 ```

-Its also possible to set a table prefix via separate call:
+If no table prefix were set during object creation its possible to set it later with a separate call:
 ```php
 $db->setPrefix ('my_');
 ```